 Stay In Victoria If you want to stay in a super central location with fantastic transport links; you are flying into Gatwick Airport and intend to travel into London via the Gatwick Express train; you are looking for where to stay in London city center without breaking the bank.

-Best places to stay in London in Victoria:
+Best places to stay in London in Victoria for first-timers:

 luxury ($$$): The Goring This 5-star hotel has spacious rooms with luxury décor, and private terrace in many rooms.
 It is only 5 minute walk from Victoria Station, giving excellent transport links.